KLab-UT/trimming_raw_reads/README.md

 While on the CHPC in this repository:
 ```
 module load fastqc/0.11.4
-fastqc example.fastq
+fastqc example_raw.fastq
 ```

 Then from your local environment (not from the CHPC terminal window):

 ```
-scp <uNID>@lonepeak.chpc.utah.edu:<path-to-repository>/example_fastqc.zip .
+scp <uNID>@lonepeak.chpc.utah.edu:<path-to-repository>/example_raw_fastqc.zip .
-unzip example_fastqc.zip
+unzip example_raw_fastqc.zip
-cd example_fastqc
+cd example_raw_fastqc
-open fastqc_report.html
+open fastqc_raw_report.html
 ```
 > note: scp is a way to securely copy a file.
 The first parameter is the path to the remote file.
 The second parameter is the path to the destination location (in this scenario we just used the current directory ```.```)
 > note: The ```.``` at the end of your scp command means the file you are copying will land in the directory you are in.

-At the top of the page, you should see information about the 'Basic statistics' for your reads in the file example.fastq.
+At the top of the page, you should see information about the 'Basic statistics' for your reads in the file example_raw.fastq.
 You have 25 total sequences in this file, each of which is of length 100 bp.
-If you look at the example.fastq file (e.g., ```less example.fastq```), you'll see that each read is 100 bp in length (this is your read length).
+If you look at the example_raw.fastq file (e.g., ```less example_raw.fastq```), you'll see that each read is 100 bp in length (this is your read length).

 Under this, you should see a section called 'Per base sequencing quality' with a plot that looks like this: